Frankkkkk/python-barry-energy/README.md

 # python-barry-energy - ⚡

+**🚨🚨  This library is no more.
+As barry energy closed doors, this library is thus archived**

 This simple python package is an interface to [Barry Energy's API](https://developer.barry.energy/)

 Please note that this lib is unofficial and NOT related to Barry Energy.